Master of International Trade and Development Mid-Year Entry

-IMPORTANT NOTE FOR STUDENTS: The MITD program is a 36 unit program taught over 1 or 1.5 years (see Program Structure for more information).
-The price quoted on this site is for the standard 24 units per annum program load.
+Note: The MITD degree is a 36-unit program taught over 1 or 1.5 years.
+The price quoted on Degree Finder is for the standard 24 units per year program load.

 Choose your applicant type to view the relevant admissions information for this program.